Why Do Data Caps Exist and How Can You Bypass Them?

 But if you find that you’re hitting your data limit on a regular basis, you can use data compression to your advantage.
 We’ll start with mobile options, as there are more of them:

-- Enable Chrome’s data compression.
-Chrome offers data compression on both Android and iOS, which will lower your monthly consumption of bandwidth.
-Go to Settings > Bandwidth Management > Reduce data usage to activate compression.
+- Enable data compression.
+Some web browsers can compress the data you download to your device.
+Google Chrome offers data compression on both Android and iOS, which will lower your monthly consumption of bandwidth.
 Opera’s Turbo function does the same thing.
-(Plus Opera is just awesome.)

 - Use a VPN with compression.
 Some mobile VPNs, like Hotspot Shield, offer data compression to further limit the amount of data you consume.

 - Install data-saving apps.
 Because of the irritating prevalence of data caps, developers have started creating apps that help you consume less data in various ways.
-Onavo Extend [No Longer Available] and Opera Max are two great examples.
+Samsung provides an app for its Android devices called Samsung Max.

 How to Avoid ISP Data Caps